 This conference was a notable one in many ways.
 The outstanding feature, to me, was the perfect knowledge of their subjects shown by the various speakers, and the ease and perfect tempo with which addresses were delivered.
 A speech by Hannington of the engineers on imperialism and an analysis of industrial conditions by Harry Pollitt of the boiler-makers were worth coming a long way to hear.
-Charles Ashleigh, a graduate of the Federal Penitentiary at Leavenworth, gave a spirited and in-structive address on the Workers' Press.
-Charles, by the way, wishes me to extend his greetings to all his old time friends of jungle and jail in America
+Charles Ashleigh, a graduate of the Federal Penitentiary at Leavenworth, gaye a spirited and instructive address on the Workers' Press.
+Charles, by the way, wishes me to extend his greetings to all his old time friends of jungle and jail in America.

 The conference concluded with the singing of the Red Flag and the Internationale.
-I really think our voices must have been heard over in Buckingham I hope so, it might have caused George to Palace. calls for.
+I really think our voices must have been heard over in Buckingham Palace.
+I hope so, it might have caused George to do a little heavy thinking, something his job rarely calls for.

-These men and women delegates, who represented These men and women delegates, who represented over one million workers, have returned to their factories and mines with new ideas and determina-tions.
-They are alive to the difficulties and dan-gers of the task ahead of them, nevertheless, they are convinced that their united fighting strength can, eventually, overcome all opposition and make their ideals realities.
-Having these convictions, who mail say that their battle is not half wor? shall say that their battle is not half won?
+These men and women delegates, who represented over one million workers, have returned to their factories and mines with new ideas and determinations.
+They are alive to the difficulties and dangers of the task ahead of them, nevertheless, they are convinced that their united fighting strength can, eventually, overcome all opposition and make their ideals realities.
+Having these convictions, who chall say that their battle is not half won?